Fundamental Factors that Affect Altern ...

 Question

-Over the past several years, the stock market of a country has appreciated substantially.
-Moreover, the corporate profits to GDP ratio have been increasing over the same period and have surpassed the historical mean.
-Based on this information, the corporate profits to GDP ratio of this country is most likely to:
+Over the past several years, a country’s stock market has appreciated substantially.
+Moreover, the corporate profits to GDP ratio have increased over the same period and surpassed the historical mean.

 - Decrease from its present measure.